 Ever since, brands have been looking for original materials to create a buzz.
 The most eco-friendly among them have recently tried offering dials made of recycled fish nets to their target audience.
 But given the size of the object, their action seems as piddling as it is hypocritical.

 Whereas the smartest of them have decided to install tiny solar panels on their dials to keep the quartz calibres running, like Cartier (read our article Cartier Tank Must SolarBeat, you must have it!) or Casio.
-While others have called artists to create small series of dials as art objects.
-Cartier, Vacheron Constantin, Hermès, and to a lesser extent Dior or Bvlgari, have made their specialty of dials adorned with wood marquetry, straw, mosaics, or paintings made of feathers.
+While others have called upon artists to create small series of dials as art objects.
+Cartier, Vacheron Constantin, Hermès, and to a lesser extent Dior or Bvlgari, have made their specialty of dials adorned with wood or straw marquetry, mosaics, or paintings made of feathers.

 They have totally mastered the ancient technique of cloisonné enamel, which Vincent Daveau thoroughly explained in his previous article.

 True, this is all aesthetically beautiful.
 But it did not solve the problem of brands that wanted to stand out at the turn of the century.
 Their goal was to answer the desires of enthusiasts who wanted to picture themselves in the future with a mechanical watch on their wrist.
 And dials were the most appropriate medium to express that.
 So the most determined of the brands manufactured them very early in innovative materials such as carbon fibre.

 In reality, given the difficulty of producing them at a decent price, many settled for applying a varnish-coated carbon print on the brass disc.
 But who would try to take the whole thing apart just to check if it was real fibre and not a 3D imitation?